thaibirding.com by Nick Upton

 Birding Highlights

 There are so many birding highlights here it is difficult to know where to start.
-However, probably the most stand-out group of birds here are the hornbills; probably some of the most memorable birds in the country.
+However, probably the most stand-out group of birds here are the hornbills; some of the most memorable birds in the country.
 At the Bala sector there are a good number of hornbill species that are regularly seen with the impressive Rhinoceros Hornbill being a fairly common bird.
-Hornbills are a constant feature at this location, and for me are among the most memorable birds in the whole country.
-Rhinoceros, Helmeted, Wrinkled, Bushy-crested, White-crowned, Wreathed and Plain-pouched Hornbills can all be seen in the vicinity of HQ, with Great and Black Hornbills present too.
+Rhinoceros, Helmeted, Wrinkled, Bushy-crested, White-crowned and Wreathed Hornbills are all regularly seen in while Great Hornbill is also present in the forest.

 Travel Information